 16. Criticism is present, so much that it’s consuming you

-No matter how strong your beliefs, or your confidence, when you’re told a certain thing many many times, in one way or another it’ll start affecting you.
+No matter how strong your beliefs or your confidence are, when you’re told a certain thing many many times, in one way or another it’ll start affecting you.
 Criticism is one of the dangerous weapons used in toxic relationships, and it’s used in different forms:

 - Through passive aggressive behavior & language.
 In such cases the criticism is done through sarcasm, or put out in the form of a joke, that’ll make the other feel unsure whether it is appropriate to address the fact that they got insulted or not.